m-khosravi/Ranjoor/README.md

 ## Todo: 7.11.2017
-1. Style the header in all pages.
+* Style the header in all pages.
-2. Implement the tab navigation.
+* Implement the tab navigation.
+Screens to be implemented:
+1. MainScreen(Explore)
+2. SearchScreen
+3. PoetsScreen
+4. SettingsScreen
-3. Implement the ListView inside the main page.
+* Implement the ListView inside the main page.
-4. Style the tab navigator and main page ListView.
+* Style the tab navigator and main page ListView.
-5. Add transition effect on the **route['Splash' => 'Main']**
+* Add transition effect on the **route['Splash' => 'Main']**